 In the style of a documentary, Renoir filmed the festival of lights rituals, a statue of the goddess Kali, the local market, and scenes along the Ganges and its boatmen.
 Since the time this film was made, Bengal has been transformed, but the bucolic atmosphere captured on film surely exists and is waiting for me in a village somewhere, because in India, the past and present are intertwined, and different worlds are juxtaposed and merge together.
 It’s as if you’re slipping from one century to the next, or from one world to another.
 I’m eager to see an alpona (2), like the one that first fascinated me while watching The River on television with my parents.
 I’ll never forget the first few scenes of women drawing the petals of a flower on the ground.
 Little did they know that they were also writing my destiny with the tips of their fingers.

-(2) Thanks to social networks, I met two sisters, Malika Ganguly and Manjari Chakravarti, the daughters of one of the three women that can be seen at the beginning of the film and so I was able to identify them.
+(2) Thanks to social networks, I met two sisters, Malika Ganguly and Manjari Chakravarti, the daughters of one of the three women who can be seen at the beginning of the film and so I was able to identify them.
 There is Shibani Chakravarti born Ghosh at the center who worked for the Red Cross and the aunt, Karuna Shaha on the right.
 The latter was a renowned artist in Kolkata.
 She was part of an all women group called “the group” in the 60 and renamed “Pancha Kanya” by the press.

 On the left Khuki, the younger sister of filmmaker and documentarian Harisadhan Dasgupta born in Kolkata in 1923.